shuklanishant85/genesis-spring-boot-using-mongo-db/README.md

 Spring Boot Microservice to serve data using REST and MongoDB

 ## SETTING UP THE DATA BASE:
-The database has already been set up MongoDB Cloud Atlas:
+The database has already been set up on MongoDB Cloud Atlas:
 Steps of setting the Database:

 1. Connect to MongoDB Atlas with your CLI (details for my AWS instance can be found in details below).